leosac/access-control-web/README.md

        "ember-data": "*", // necessary if you want to create a model or manipulate data "ember-intl": "*", // tranlation addons
-       "ember-power-select": "*", // allow the user to select something among a list "ember-route-action-helper": "*", // this permit to call actions defined in the route from the template "ember-toggle": "*", // this is a toggle switch "ember-truth-helpers": "*" // allow simple condition in hbs template (==, !=, >, ...)
+       "ember-power-select": "*", // allow the user to select something among a list "ember-toggle": "*", // this is a toggle switch "ember-truth-helpers": "*" // allow simple condition in hbs template (==, !=, >, ...)
      },